hashicorp/terraform-provider-null/docs/resources/resource.md

 ### Optional

 - **triggers** (Map of String) A map of arbitrary strings that, when changed, will force the null resource to be replaced, re-running any associated provisioners.
+- **triggers_update** (Map of String) A map of arbitrary strings that, when changed, will update the null resource, re-running any associated provisioners.
+On update of a resource, only the create action is executed.

 ### Read-Only